The market for sit-in and takeaway coffee is highly competitive, but demand is enormous and growing.

 You might also want to think about a few extra touches like providing free wifi and newspapers and magazines.

-Your franchisors should help you find a location – some will do more than others – and might even use software that maps demographic data onto your territory.
+Your franchisors should help you find a location and might even use software that maps demographic data onto your territory.
 Otherwise, your state government can probably provide demographic and economic data.

 Obviously, you should check out promising sites in person, gauging foot and vehicular traffic, local competition and parking provision.